rootjalex/rootjalex.github.io/index.md

-I am a Stanford CS PhD student advised by <a href="https://fredrikbk.com">Fredrik Kjolstad</a>, currently working on sparse data reorganization.
+I am a Stanford CS PhD student advised by <a href="https://fredrikbk.com">Fredrik Kjolstad</a>, currently working on compilers for sparse array programming and high-performance simulations.
 My research interests broadly include domain-specific languages, compilers, and architectures for high-performance numerical computing, with an emphasis on visual computing applications.
 I am generously supported by the NSF GFRP and a Stanford School of Engineering fellowship.

 I graduated with my bachelor's ('21) and master's ('22) from MIT, working under <a href="https://people.csail.mit.edu/jrk/">Jonathan Ragan-Kelley</a>
-and <a href="https://andrew.adams.pub">Andrew Adams</a>, where I worked on vector instruction selection, fixed-point computation, and bounds inference.
+and <a href="https://andrew.adams.pub">Andrew Adams</a>, where I worked on vector instruction selection, fixed-point computing systems, and bounds inference.
 I also interned with Andrew, <a href="https://people.csail.mit.edu/skamil/">Shoaib Kamil</a>, and <a href="https://maaz139.github.io">Maaz Bin Safeer Ahmad</a> at Adobe Research in the summers of 2021 and 2022, on the same topics.
-Part of my undergraduate work on fixed-point computation was advised by <a href="https://people.csail.mit.edu/fredo/">Fr&eacute;do Durand</a>.
+Part of my undergraduate work on fixed-point compute systems was advised by <a href="https://people.csail.mit.edu/fredo/">Fr&eacute;do Durand</a>.

 Much of my pre-PhD research was applied to the <a href="https://halide-lang.org/">Halide</a> compiler,